henrywu2019/BentoML/docs/source/concepts.rst

 **Set-based requirements**

 Set-based requirements allow you to filter keys according to a set of values.
-BentoML supports four type of operators, `In`, `NotIn`, `Exists`, `DoesNotExist`.
+Kappa supports four type of operators, `In`, `NotIn`, `Exists`, `DoesNotExist`.

 Example: